23 July 1877 (Monday)

 - Reading Railroad Massacre Historical Marker

-- Douglas L. Humphrey, Reading's Place in The Great Strike & After Ten Died in what today is remembered as a massacre; this new study places all in perspective (See also the longer version of this essay.)
+- Douglas L. Humphrey, Reading's Place in The Great Strike & After Ten Died in what today is remembered as a massacre; this new study places all in perspective

 - Joseph A. Dacus, Annals of the Great Strikes in the United States